 The SBI fell into complete ruin during the 1980’s and became a candidate for the bulldozer; but the present owner, Gary J. Coppola, couldn’t let this historic site be destroyed.
 After almost a year of renovation and rebuilding the S.B.I opened again in 1990 and has been serving the community with its own special brand of hospitality since that time.

 If you point your finger toward the ocean from our deck, you just might be pointing to a real treasure!
-During the 17 and 18 centuries, Spanish Galleons made the return trip to the King and Queen of Spain loaded with treasures of gold and silver found in the New World.
-They travelled in fleets to ward off the marauding pirates that plied the waters off the East Coast.
+During the 17th and 18th centuries, Spanish Galleons made the return trip to the King and Queen of Spain loaded with treasures of gold and silver found in the New World.
+They traveled in fleets to ward off the marauding pirates that plied the waters off the East Coast.
 Hurricanes and rough seas caused some ships making the journey to flounder and sink.
 In 1715 one of these fleets, the Plate Fleet with fourteen ships, sank during a hurricane off the East Coast of Florida.
 The galleons sank from Melbourne Beach to Ft Pierce and each was loaded with treasure.

 A number of treasure hunters have worked these waters in order to find these galleons; and some have gone home rich.
 Mel Fisher, of Key West, one of the more famous treasure hunters, was successful in his searches off the east coast of Florida.
 He joined a group called Real Eight, and together they found gold and silver coins, large gold “mint pieces”, from the Mexico City mint that were as large as a man’s palm, in addition to fabulous gold and silver jewelry.
 One piece of treasure was actually found within the shoreline.
 That was only one ship; there are more than a dozen from the Spanish Plate Fleet still waiting to give up their wealth.
 It is said that pieces of gold still wash up on South Brevard’s shore so when you visit the SBI check out the beach; you may stumble across a historic and valuable find.